r-lib/testthat/revdep/cran.md

 ## revdepcheck results

-We checked 5389 reverse dependencies (5344 from CRAN + 45 from BioConductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 5352 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 4 new problems
+ * We saw 6 new problems
- * We failed to check 55 packages
+ * We failed to check 49 packages

 Issues with CRAN packages are summarised below.